Timmmm/excalidraw_export/README.md

     </defs>
     <text font-family="Virgil, Segoe UI Emoji" ...

 This means the file is small, but now you need network access to use the fonts!
 Not great.
 So this tool provides a `--embed-fonts` option which will embed the fonts in the SVG (even if they aren't used).
-This increase the file size a bit (so you probably don't want to use it on the web) but it's good for e.g. HTML presentations.
+This increases the file size a bit (so you probably don't want to use it on the web) but it's good for e.g. HTML presentations.

 Unfortunately there's a big downside of `<style> @font-face`.
 No SVG renderers except web browsers support CSS fonts in SVG.
 ImageMagick, `rsvg-convert`, Inkscape, etc. will all ignore it.